traveldevel/iot-hub-create-tenant/README.md

 # iot-hub-create-tenant

+0. Get files and login to CF environment

-0. Clone this repository width a Git GUI or `git clone`
+    Clone this repository width a Git GUI or `git clone`

-00. Set CF environment api url with `cf api <URL>`
+    Set CF environment api url with `cf api <URL>`

-000. Login to CF environment with `cf login`
+    Login to CF environment with `cf login`

 1. Create if not exists the landscape Mongo db (as service) and bind to app